oracle/bpftune/CONTRIBUTING.md

 Tuners are added as plug-in .so objects built as tuner_name.c, and each tuner has a BPF program named tuner_name.bpf.c.
-To add a new tuner, add these files, with tuner_name.bpf.c.

-To add a new tuner, simply add tuner_name to TUNERS in src/Makefile.
+To add a new tuner, add these files and simply add tuner_name to TUNERS in src/Makefile.

 # BPF component (tuner_name.bpf.c)